sds-edu/SDS-CD-GH-AWS-Guide/README.md

 ## Setup

-1. Fork and then clone the repository https://github.com/CS3219-AY2324S1/SE-Toolbox-CD-GH-Actions-AWS.git to your device.
+1. Fork and then clone the repository https://github.com/nus-CS3219/CS3219-CD-GH-AWS-Code.git to your device.

    > ℹ️ About the project: The repository contains the backend code of an address book application, one that is similar to what you have seen in CS2103/T or CS2113/T but developed in JavaScript.
 The backend is equipped with basic functionalities, including the ability to add, retrieve, edit, and delete information, by connecting to MongoDB Atlas – a cloud database.
-Furthermore, the `test` directory includes a set of integration tests.

 2. Install all dependencies by running `npm install` in the project directory.

-3. Next, set up a cloud MongoDB database on MongoDB Atlas and obtain the connection URI.
-Update the `CLOUD_URI` environment variable inside `.env` to point to this cloud database.
-After this, you can try running the application locally using `npm start`.
+3. Set up a cloud MongoDB database on MongoDB Atlas and obtain the connection string.
+Create a copy of the `.env.sample` file and name it `.env`.
+Update the `CLOUD_URI` environment variable inside `.env` to point to the cloud database.

+4. Start the application locally using `npm start`.

-   Go to [`localhost:8080`](http://localhost:8080/) and you should be able to see “Welcome to Address Book!”.
+   Go to [`localhost:8080`](http://localhost:8080/) and you should be able to see “Welcome to Address Book with CD!”.

    You can also use Postman to test CRUD operations on the API locally.
 By using the cloud database, you are now testing the application in a local deployment scenario without using a local database.